Product: Revlon Age Defying CC Cream Color Corrector Broad Spectrum SPF 30 (Phew, that was a long one!)

 Living up to Claims: 7/10, once you throw out the completely ridiculous ones.
 I did see a noticeable reduction in redness in my cheeks and chin, but I don’t have too much to begin with.
 I have a few blemishes on my chin and it cut down on a bit of the redness but didn’t do more than that.
 As for the claims of reducing fine lines… This sucker FOUND my fine lines and emphasized them.
 After 4 hours any lines or pores I had were very noticeable.
 This is almost never a problem for me.

 Overall: This product never looked quite right on my skin the handful of times I’ve tested it out.
 It looks like it’s just setting on my skin, which is a major pet peeve of mine.
 As the day goes on, it is more and more apparently viable on the skin.
 I had a similar problem with Revlon’s BB cream.
 The color selection is quite slim for this product.
-As you can see in my first picture below, the lightest shade is still too dark for me, and I think it’ll be too dark for many (at least in Oregon-we don’t get much sun here until summer, so many people aren’t tanned in the least).
+As you can see in my first picture below, the lightest shade is still too dark for me, and I think it’ll be too dark for many (at least where I live-we don’t get much sun here until summer, so many people aren’t tanned in the least).
 I know many were a fan of the BB cream, so, if you were, you may like this product quite a bit.
 If you were like me and strongly disliked Revlon’s BB cream due to the formula and texture, this will probably be a pass for you.
 The lightest shade of the CC cream is a tad lighter than that of the BB cream.
 If you have oily skin, I would definitely pass on this product.
 Due to the very tacky texture of the CC cream I highly recommend setting it with a powder.
 It really prolongs the wear time by a few hours.

 If you’ve tried this product out let me know what you think of it!